-- Ensure all interactive elements within your site can be activated by only using a keyboard.
+- Ensure all interactive elements within your site can be activated using only a keyboard.

-- Ensure all of your website content works while zoomed in and is responsive to mobile technologies.
+- Ensure all your website content works while zoomed in and is responsive to mobile technologies.

-- Remove or adapt content that is only provided through sight, sound, or color.
+- Remove or adapt content only provided through sight, sound, or color.

 - Avoid auto-playing audio without providing a mute button.

 - Ensure all text is easily readable by using proper contrast with the background.

 - Remove or have the option to pause/stop any site elements that automatically move.